Skip to main content

 The James Foster Scott collection covers his life span from 1863 to 1946.
 It is comprised mainly of the writings and correspondence of James Foster Scott and various family members.
 Dr. Scott spent approximately forty years studying philosophy and religion, and many of his writings deal with those subjects.

-For those interested in the Scott or Foster family genealogy or family history, there are several items of interest in this collection.
+For those interested in the Scott or Foster family genealogy, there are several items of interest in this collection.
 There are two pages from Dr. Scott's father's family Bible containing family members' birth and death dates.
 There are also several overviews of Dr. Scott's life as well as some information on Dr. Scott's parents and other members of his family.

 Dates